✨ Pre-registrations for 2026/2027

 The counselling and support team assists students experiencing distress, conflicts or bullying, and helps to ensure a calm and safe school environment.
 It provides a confidential listening space which helps to identify and address sensitive situations with respect for those concerned.

 A student can be referred to the counselling and support team by a member of their family or an adult working at the school (psychologist, nurse, chief education adviser, monitor, form teacher, etc.).
+Any reported situation is handled according to a specific protocol, supervised by two adults, to ensure thorough and appropriate support.

 Families are involved in the follow-up when required, with strict respect for confidentiality and the student’s best interests.